 Union threatens legal action after Ofsted fails to pause school inspections

-Union NAHT said it has written to Ofsted to demand a suspension of inspections
+NAHT said it has written to Ofsted chief inspector Amanda Spielman in the wake of the death of headteacher Ruth Perry.

-Headteacher’s family say she took her own life while waiting for damning Ofsted report

-A school leaders’ union has threatened legal action against Ofsted over its failure to pause inspections in the aftermath of headteacher Ruth Perry’s death.
+A school leaders’ union has indicated it may take legal action against Ofsted following its failure to pause inspections in the aftermath of headteacher Ruth Perry’s death.

-Ms Perry, headteacher at Caversham Primary School in Reading, took her own life January.
-She was waiting for an Ofsted report which downgraded her school to the lowest possible rating, her family said.
+Ms Perry, who was headteacher at Caversham Primary School in Reading, killed herself in January while waiting for an Ofsted report which downgraded her school to the lowest possible rating, her family said.

 Ofsted chief inspector Amanda Spielman has acknowledged the debate about reforming inspections to remove grades “is a legitimate one” but insisted school checks aim to raise standards and should continue.

-Now, the National Association of Head Teachers (NAHT) said it has written to Ofsted’s chief inspector to demand a suspension of inspections whilst the organisation addresses the mental health risk to school staff and develops suicide risk prevention practices.
+Union NAHT said it has written to Ms Spielman to demand a suspension of Ofsted inspections while steps are taken to address the risk to the mental health of school staff and enable suicide risk prevention to be put in place.

-The open letter addresses the obligations of public authorities like Ofsted to ensure reasonable steps are taken where there is a real, immediate risk of a loss of life.
+The union said the letter points out the obligations on public authorities to take reasonable steps where there is a real and immediate risk of a loss of life.

 NAHT said that if Ofsted does not meet its demand to work together to identify immediate action that can be taken then the union will proceed to issue a legal challenge.